-It is essential that all staff receive Online Safety training and understand their responsibilities, as outlined in this policy.
+It is essential that all staff receive e-Safety training and understand their responsibilities, as outlined in this policy.
 Training will be offered as follows:

-- A planned programme of formal Online Safety training will be made available to staff.
+- A planned programme of formal e-Safety training will be made available to staff.
 This will be regularly updated and reinforced.
-An audit of the Online Safety training needs of all staff will be carried out regularly.
-It is expected that some staff will identify Online Safety as a training need within the Performance Development Process.
-Inhouse Online Safety training/protocols will be imparted during planned Digital Competence training sessions for staff, delivered by the Digital Competence/Online Safety Coordinator. - All new staff should receive in-house Online Safety training, as part of their induction programme.
-This should include opportunities to read and discuss the Online Safety Policy.
-This will serve to develop a shared understanding of the school's Online Safety mechanisms and the associated 'Acceptable Use Agreements'. - The Online Safety Coordinator will receive regular updates through attendance at external training events (e.g. Carmarthenshire Primary ICT Networking Meetings) and by reviewing guidance documents released by relevant organisations associated with Online Safety protocols.
-Any Online Safety training undertaken by the designated Online Safety Coordinator should inform the continual review of the 360 Degree Safe Cymru Self Review Framework (SRF). - This Online Safety policy and any subsequent updates will be presented to and discussed by staff in staff/phase meetings and INSET days, as appropriate. - The Online Safety Coordinator will provide further advice, guidance and/or training to individuals, as deemed appropriate by the Leadership Team (further to Online Safety situations that arise).
+An audit of the e-Safety training needs of all staff will be carried out regularly.
+It is expected that some staff will identify e-Safety as a training need within the performance management process.
+Inhouse e-Safety training/protocols will be imparted during regular Digital Competence training sessions for staff, which occur weekly during 'Gwasanaeth Gwych' Special Mention Assemblies (Teaching and Support Staff alternating on a weekly basis) - All new staff should receive in-house e-Safety training, as part of their induction programme.
+This should include opportunities to read and discuss the e-Safety Policy.
+This will serve to develop a shared understanding of the school's e-Safety mechanisms and the associated 'Acceptable Use Agreements'. - The e-Safety Coordinator will receive regular updates through attendance at external training events (e.g. from ERW, SWGfL and/or LA) and by reviewing guidance documents released by relevant organisations associated with eSafety protocols.
+Any e-Safety training undertaken by the designated e-Safety Coordinator should inform the continual review of the 360 Degree Safe Cymru Self Review Framework (SRF). - This e-Safety policy and any subsequent updates will be presented to and discussed by staff in staff/phase meetings and INSET days, as appropriate. - The e-Safety Coordinator will provide further advice, guidance and/or training to individuals, as deemed appropriate by the e-Satety Council (further to eSafety situations that arise).